pcraig3/fed-notes/src/articles/2022-01-24-enterprise-the-wrong-bigger-picture.md

 A system is a set of parts working together.
 Broadly speaking, systems are created when you need to do something more than once.
 Systems can be composed of physical parts (like a car), but for this post I will focus on systems as sequences of actions.
 For example, [Basically Spaghetti Pomodoro](https://www.bonappetit.com/recipe/basically-spaghetti-pomodoro) is a sequence of actions resulting in, arguably, “THE best pomodoro sauce I’ve tasted at home.”

-Good systems know what ‘good’ looks like and have the flexibility needed to be able to improve over time.
+Good systems know what ‘good’ looks like and have the flexibility needed to improve over time.
 In the UK, anyone can [apply for a new passport](https://www.gov.uk/apply-renew-passport) entirely online by [submitting a digital photo from their smartphone](https://www.gov.uk/photos-for-passports#how-to-get-a-digital-photo).
 In Canada, you need to bring in a [physical regulation-sized photograph with a stamp and a ‘wet-ink’ signature on the back](https://www.canada.ca/en/immigration-refugees-citizenship/services/canadian-passports/photos.html).
 Obviously, whoever designed the passport system several decades ago didn’t anticipate ubiquitous digital photography, but a good system adapts to a changing context.

 If good systems have clear priorities and are adaptable, bad systems are inflexible and confused about what is important.
 Even systems created with the best intentions degrade over time, so being able to cope with new situations is crucial.

 ### What does this have to do with government?

 Systems have everything to do with government.
 I’ve defined a system as a set of parts working together to achieve a goal — in a broad sense, a government is the same thing.
-In a narrower sense, governments love a good recipe.
+More narrowly, governments love a good recipe.
 Whether you call them ‘policies,’ ‘processes,’ ‘procedures,’ or ‘paperwork,’ (or [any other thesaurus.com alternative](https://www.thesaurus.com/browse/plan)), government is stuffed with systematized ways of completing tasks.

 Sometimes these heavily-routinized approaches get out of hand, like [when releasing a small website means writing a novel’s worth of paperwork](/articles/2021-12-15-paperweight/#internal-words).
 Governments are notorious for this kind of over-the-top bureaucratic process (known as ‘red-tape’).

 While writing 36 thousand words is obviously too much for a simple website, this isn’t a post to make that argument.
-What I want to talk about instead is _why is it like this_?
-How did we end up with a set of rules where writing 36 thousand words is okay?
+Instead, I want to talk about _why is it like this_?
+How did we end up with processes that are okay with writing 36 thousand words?

 Systems don’t always work that well, but they are always _supposed to_.
-Processes we encounter — even if they seem illogical — were all deliberately introduced and there’s a reason they are still around.
+The processes we encounter — even if they seem illogical — were all deliberately introduced and there’s a reason they are still around.
 Usually there is an important principle they are meant to upload, it’s just a matter of finding it.

-In the world of traditional government IT, there is one fundamental principle that almost no amount of usable software is worth trading for, and that principle is “enterprise.”
+In the world of traditional government IT, there is one fundamental principle that almost no amount of usable software is worth trading for, and that principle is “**enterprise**.”
 Investigating what it means to be ‘enterprise’ (and build ‘enterprise software’) helps us to better understand the processes we have, the teams created to enforce those processes, and how, ultimately, we get the outcomes we deserve.

 ## The Enterprise approach